scr200/CP395-Research-Project/README.md

 2. **Install dependencies**
    pip install -r requirements.txt

-3. **Configure the LLM API Key** To execute the AIOps offline triage agent, you must provide your own Google Gemini API Key.
+3. **Configure the LLM API Key**: To execute the AIOps offline triage agent, you must provide your own Google Gemini API Key.
 - Create a file named .env in the root directory of this project.
 - Add the following line with your key: GEMINI_API_KEY="your_api_key_here"
 - Security Note: Ensure that a .gitignore file exists in the root directory containing the line .env to prevent your API key from being uploaded to version          control.